 The last bike I owned was an anorexic (but beloved) 100cc steed in the mid-’90s that I only ever rode within Bombay city limits.
 Ever since I sold it, I’ve ridden very sporadically over the years, at most a Royal Enfield Bullet.
 My new Street Twin’s 900cc engine was a quantum leap of power and torque suddenly entrusted to my rusty hands.
 I figured what I really needed to do was learn to ride it well.
 The decision to ride a motorcycle implies the willingness to take on a risk.
 To do so on Indian roads raises that risk considerably.
 Add a blisteringly fast bike to the mix and you’ve got to take the idea of safety very, very seriously.
 I did, by enrolling in one of the world’s most reputed rider training programs—right here in India.

 Once a year, the California Superbike School (CSS) sets up shop at the Madras Motor Race Track, bringing down some of the world’s finest riding coaches.
-Now in its seventh year, the Indian programme is a passion project of the Chennai-based motorcycle enthusiast farther-son duo of TT Varadarajan and Siddharth Trivellore, scions of the legendary TTK family, who otherwise run Maya Appliances, one of India’s largest kitchen appliances company.
+Now in its seventh year, the Indian programme is a passion project of the Chennai-based motorcycle enthusiast father-son duo of TT Varadarajan and Siddharth Trivellore, scions of the legendary TTK family, who otherwise run Maya Appliances, one of India’s largest kitchen appliances companies.
 Held over two long weekends in the month of February and March, it fills up fast.
 I was lucky to get a slot, and found myself in the midst of a program that was to forever change the way I ride.

 I was intimidated at first, imagining being surrounded by speed demons with many more kilometres of riding under their belts.
 The sight of those flying machines lined up in the pit lane— Kawasaki Ninjas, Yamaha R1s, Triumph Daytonas and Speed Triples and KTM RC390s—underscored the concern.
 Would I be able to keep up?
 I didn’t have to.
 As Gary Adshead, the school’s chief riding coach, put it: “The word ‘superbike’ in the school’s title shouldn’t be perceived as a barrier to motorcyclists attending.
 The majority of our students are road riders who have recognised they want to improve their riding skills.
 The technique may have been developed on track, but it can be used just as effectively on the road.”